CommandString/Router/README.md

 ## Dynamic Placeholder-based Route Patterns

-This type of Route Patterns are the same as __Dynamic PCRE-based Route Patterns__, but with one difference: they don't use regexes to do the pattern matching but they use the more easy __placeholders__ instead.
+This type of Route Pattern is the same as __Dynamic PCRE-based Route Patterns__, but with one difference: they don't use regexes to do the pattern matching but they use the more easy __placeholders__ instead.
 Placeholders are strings surrounded by curly braces, e.g. `{name}`.
 You don't need to add parens around placeholders.

 Examples: